How do I know if my scholar struggles with executive Function?

 From her student-athlete days in her hometown of Palos Verdes, CA to her long-term career as a private educational consultant and tutor, Dr. Kouchmeshki is no stranger to juggling multiple responsibilities and priorities.
 Her strong work ethic and outgoing yet relaxed personality have helped her excel at reaching her life goals and have given her the gift to help her students do the same.

 After earning her B.A. in psychology from UCLA on an academic scholarship, Dr. Kouchmeshki decided to continue her studies and completed her M.A. at Pepperdine University’s Graduate School of Education & Psychology and her doctoral degree in clinical psychology at Azusa Pacific University in the specialized field of neuropsychology.
 In December of 2021 she completed her degree in educational therapy at California State University, Northridge.
 She has trained at some of the country’s most competitive neuropsychology centers including: UCLA’s Longevity Center, Mary S. Easton’s Center for Alzheimer’s Disease Research at UCLA, and has worked as a pediatric neuropsychological assistant at Golden State Neuropsychology.
 Additionally, in the fall of 2021, she joined Dr. Alissa Ellis' Team, Ellis Effect, as an extern and is currently a post-doctoral fellow, to further her clinical skills in empirically supported therapies.
 With a passion for school based interventions, Dr. Kouchmeshki moved outside of Chicago to complete her doctoral level training at Connections Therapeutic Day School, where she specialized in work with children and teens who had moderate to severe emotional disabilities often due to trauma.
-Now, back home in Los Angeles, Haleh continues to work in private practice and also has started a recent position at Oakwood School, working as the Middle School Counselor and Human Development Instructor.
+Now, back home in Los Angeles, Dr. Kouchmeshki continues to work in private practice and has also started a recent position at Oakwood School, working as the Middle School Counselor and Human Development Instructor.

 Dr. Kouchmeshki’s experience in understanding how various disorders affect the brain and a person's behavior gives her greater insight into the challenges many of her students face.
 She expands on the evidence-based treatment approaches of western philosophy by incorporating meditation and yoga into her sessions.
 This unique combination of techniques has tremendous neurological benefits and is the basis of NeuroObjectives one-of-a-kind coaching program.